GameAnalytics/python-style-guide/README.md

 1. Storing related data together, e.g. a User class with name, email, user_id, etc. Check out [dataclasses](https://docs.python.org/3/library/dataclasses.html)
 2. Encapsulating concepts that are inherently stateful, like database connections, UI elements, data structures.
 3. Inheritance can be useful for Polymorphism.
 This works especially well with the typing system.

-   Imagine that you are writing a library that needs to be able to interact with 2 kinds of data backends, Druid and SQL.
+As an example of `3.`, imagine that you are writing a library that needs to be able to interact with 2 kinds of data backends, Druid and SQL.
 You could then write an abstract DataBackend class, defining the methods that all data backends should implement.
-   Then write 2 classes DruidBackend and SQLBackend, that inherit from this class, and use DataBackend as a type for any function that needs to be able to interact with both.
+Then write 2 classes, DruidBackend and SQLBackend, that inherit from this class, and use DataBackend as a type for any function that needs to be able to interact with both.
 A [protocol](https://www.python.org/dev/peps/pep-0544/) may sometimes be a better fit.

 The Pythonic way of accessing class attributes in general, is not to use getters and setters.
 Instead, the user simply accesses the attribute directly.
 Any attribute which is considered internal to the class, should be prefixed with `_`.

 In case it is necessary to run code whenever the user sets or gets an attribute, use the [`@property` decorator](https://docs.python.org/3/library/functions.html#property).